 The30% ruling in the Netherlands is a tax incentive granted to foreign workers possessing specialist skills that come to work in the Netherlands.
 The maximum duration of the ruling for expatriate employees is 8 years.

-It is not unusual however for expats to be unaware of their eligibility for this tax break.
+It is not unusual for expats to be unaware of their eligibility for this tax break.
 The reason may be as simple as not having the time to look into the matter, or perhaps as a result of being unsure of the government regulation.
-All is not lost however; it is possible to apply for the 30% ruling in the Netherlands even if you have already spent several years working there.
+However, all is not lost; it is possible to apply for the 30% ruling in the Netherlands even if you have already spent several years working there.
 Although you may have missed out on some of the benefits, there are still advantages to be had as the tax authorities will reduce the total duration of the ruling by the period you have already resided in the Netherlands.

-If you have any questions on the 30% ruling or seek a more detailed explanation on how it effects your tax position in the Netherlands, please contact us.
+If you have would like to find out more about the 30% ruling in the Netherlands or seek a more detailed explanation on how it affects your tax position, please contact us below.